Yntng/Tech_solution/Printer-setting-for-A3-Size-Paper/README.md

-# How to change printer setting for A3 paper
+# Printer setting for A3 size paper

 ### Setting 1: Printer Preferences
 1. Go to --> **Control Panel**